merenlab/anvio/anvio/docs/programs/anvi-split.md

 * Use the flag `--skip-variability-tables` to NOT report single-nucleotide variants or single-amino acid variants in your split bins (which can reach hundreds of millions of lines of information for large and complex metagenomes), and/or,
 * Use the flag `--compress-auxiliary-data` to save space.
 While this is a great option for data that is meant to be stored long-term and shared with the community, the compressed file would need to be manually decompressed by the end-user prior to using the split bin.

-### Splitting a contigs database without a profile database
+## Splitting a contigs database without a profile database

 %(anvi-split)s can split a %(contigs-db)s on its own, without any %(profile-db)s.
 Each resulting directory will contain a self-contained %(contigs-db)s for that group of contigs.
 Two input modes are available.
+You will need either a %(collection-txt)s file mapping contigs to bins, or per-contig domain-level classification data previously imported with %(anvi-import-contig-classification)s.

-#### Using an external collection file
+### Using an external collection file

 You can provide a two-column, TAB-delimited file with no header, where column 1 is the contig name and column 2 is the bin name:

 {{ codestart }}
 anvi-split -c %(contigs-db)s \